pearpages/es6-and-typescript/README.md

 ### Characteristics of **var**

-- Hoisting
+- Hoisting (they are hoisted to the top of the function)
-- Functional scope
+- Functional scope (globally available in the function in which is declared)
+- Variable name may be declared a second time in the same function

 ### Characteristics of **let**

 - Not hoisted
 - Block-scoped
+- Variable name may only be declared once per block

 ### Characteristics of **const**